-Action Twitter Review: Here’s What Audiences Feel About The Vishal Starrer!
+Action Twitter Review: Vishal-Sundar C Movie Opens To Mixed Opinions!

 The songs from the film have already gained attention and Hip Hop Tamizha has handled the department.
 Dudley is the cinematographer of the movie.

 Action has made a big release and the Vishal starrer has been dubbed into Telugu as well.
 Social media is sure to be filled with reviews and opinions regarding the film.
-Stay tuned to this space to know what the audiences have to say about Action.